xuanyu2003/Artificial-Intelligence/README.md

 **What kind of mitigations there are to improve model behaviour on hallunications?**

 1. Tell the model exactly what to do.

-- Be specific
-- Ask it to not guess
-- Allow it to say “I don’t know”
+Give clear instructions and tell the model not to guess.

+2. Check the answer before using it.
+Ask the model to verify its own answer or use external tools (search, database).

+3. Don’t rely only on memory.
+Use external documents so the model answers based on real data.

+4. Train the model on high-quality data with human feedback (e.g., OpenAI).

+5.

 **How model is trained to use tools like web-search?**